-If there is something you don't understand, take an active role in finding out what you need to know.
-If there is not time in class to ask your questions, make sure to make use of my office hours.
+If there is something you simply don't understand, take an active role in finding out what you need to know.
+If there is not time in class to ask your questions, be sure to make use of my office hours.
 My office and office hours are listed on the front of this syllabus.
 Don't hesitate to come by and ask questions.
-Drop-in tutoring is available through the Math Center in room V-329 Monday and Thursday 8 am-6 pm, Tuesday and Wednesday 8 am-8 pm, Friday 8 am-4 pm, and Saturday 8 am-1pm(Saturday location is W-213B).
-Tutoring is also available through the tutoring center in room LRC 402A.
+Drop-in tutoring is available through the Math Center in room V-329 -Monday, Wednesday 8 am-8 pm; Tuesday, Thursday 8 am-6 pm; Friday 8 am-4 pm, and Saturday 8 am-1 pm.
+Tutoring is also available through the Tutor Center in room LR 402.
 Make use of these resources!